About ash dieback

 If your trees start to decline and you suspect ash dieback, you need to consider the risks posed by the trees to surrounding people and property and the tree management options available to you.

 You should consult a tree professional before carrying out any works on trees affected by ash dieback.
-Comprehensive guidance on ash dieback management can be found in the following resources:
+You can find comprehensive guidance on ash dieback management:

 It's very important to retain ash trees that show any kind of tolerance to the disease as these will have the greatest potential to survive and reproduce to create the next generation of ash trees.
 A tree professional will be able to advise you of the options available to you regarding removal or retention.